citp/privacy-policy-historical/m/me/mer/mercuryinsurance.com.md

-> *The following text is extracted and transformed from the mercuryinsurance.com privacy policy that was archived on 2015-11-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151110120747id_/http%3A//www.mercuryinsurance.com/about/privacy-statement.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mercuryinsurance.com privacy policy that was archived on 2016-06-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160620073839id_/http%3A//www.mercuryinsurance.com/about/privacy-statement.html) for the most accurate reproduction.*

-#
+# Mercury Insurance | Policy Statement

 Mercury and its affiliated companies appreciate the trust you place in us when you ask us to help protect you and your assets.
 You trust us with your private, personal information when you purchase insurance from us, and we are committed to protecting this information.
 Mercury does not sell information about you to others.